By using this site, you agree to the Privacy Policy and Terms of Use.

 • Explore virtual tours of the International Space Station

-• Read real-time news about discoveries in space
+• Read real-time news about discoveries

-NASA isn’t the only resource; other agencies like the European Space Agency (ESA), the UK Space Agency, and educational platforms like ESA Kids or NASA’s Space Place offer similar high-quality content.
+NASA isn’t the only resource; other agencies like the European Space Agency (ESA), the UK Space Agency, and educational platforms like ESA Kids or NASA’s Place offer similar high-quality content.
+By following these platforms, you not only stay updated with the latest discoveries but also connect theory with real-world missions.

 Step 4: Use Learning Apps and Online Courses